All students must have required vaccinations prior to attending their first day of school

 If your child is not scheduled to be screened this year, you may request a screening by contacting your child’s teacher or your child's school nurse.
 Please include your child’s name, school, grade, teacher, and any concerns you may have.Parents who DO NOT want their child screened for either vision and/or hearing will need to sign a form each school year declining the screening.
 Please contact your school nurse if you have any questions or need the form.
 Evaluation by an eye care or hearing specialist is recommended for students who do not pass their vision or hearing screenings.
 If you have any questions regarding the results of your child’s screening, please contact the school nurse at your child’s school.

 Head lice can be a problem in the school setting.
 While head lice can spread, it is not as easy to get as many may believe.
-Some current information on head lice and how to get rid of them.
+Click here for more information from the Cowlitz Co.
+Health Department.